greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpcheckperf.html.md

 :   Specifies a single host name \(or host address\) that will participate in the performance test.
 You can use the `-h` option multiple times to specify multiple host names.

 --netperf
 :   Specifies that the `netperf` binary should be used to perform the network test instead of the Greenplum network test.
-To use this option, you must download `netperf` from [https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf) and install it into `$GPHOME/bin/lib` on all Greenplum hosts \(coordinator and segments\).
+To use this option, you must download `netperf` from [https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf) and install it into `$GPHOME/bin/lib` on all Greenplum hosts \(master and segments\).

 -r ds\{n\|N\|M\}
 :   Specifies which performance tests to run.
 The default is `dsn`:
     -   Disk I/O test \(`d`\)
     -   Stream test \(`s`\)
     -   Network performance test in sequential \(`n`\), parallel \(`N`\), or full-matrix \(`M`\) mode.
 The optional `--duration` option specifies how long \(in seconds\) to run the network test.
 To use the parallel \(`N`\) mode, you must run the test on an even number of hosts.
-        <br/><br/>If you would rather use `netperf` \([https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf)\) instead of the Greenplum network test, you can download it and install it into `$GPHOME/bin/lib` on all Greenplum hosts \(coordinator and segments\).
+        <br/><br/>If you would rather use `netperf` \([https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf)\) instead of the Greenplum network test, you can download it and install it into `$GPHOME/bin/lib` on all Greenplum hosts \(master and segments\).
 You would then specify the optional `--netperf` option to use the `netperf` binary instead of the default `gpnetbench*` utilities.

 -S file\_size